About Matthew Heimbach

 The following September, Heimbach married his girlfriend, the stepdaughter of Matt Parrott, co-founder of TYN.
 Despite Heimbach’s excommunication, the two were married at an Orthodox church in Greece.
 They honeymooned across Europe, where they met with leaders of several far-right political parties including Greece’s violent Golden Dawn neo-Nazi group and the Czech Workers Party — even speaking at a political rally for the latter.

-The year 2015 saw an increase in TYN activities including several protests against speaking engagements by Tim Wise, a well-known anti-racism activist, and a demonstration with members of the LOS at a panel centered on Russia at the annual Conservative Political Action Conference.
+TYN activities increased in 2015, including several protests against speaking engagements by Tim Wise, a well-known anti-racism activist, and a demonstration with members of the LOS at a panel centered on Russia at the annual Conservative Political Action Conference.

 Around the same time, Heimbach and Parrott also put forward some suggestions on how to live a life grounded in the principles of an ideology they referred to as “Traditionalism.”
 They did so through a series of articles titled “Becoming a Legionnaire.”
 Though their vision was not officially affiliated with any particular religious movement, the group’s focus on crafting a white nationalist lifestyle rooted in “Traditionalism” mirrored the self-proclaimed, albeit heretical, Orthodox faith of key members of the group.
 Heimbach’s relationship with the now-excommunicated Greek Old Calendarist priest Matthew Raphael Johnson – a longtime contributor to The Barnes Review and, later, an occasional guest host on Heimbach’s podcast, “The Daily Traditionalist” – provided additional ideological depth to Heimbach’s vision.